Spectral influence in networks: An application to Input-Output analysis: Spectral influence and cyclicality

-\begin{theorem}[\textbf{Spectral radius, closed walks and dominant cycle }] $\, $ \\ The spectral radius of the matrix $W$ is asymptotically a nondecreasing function of the graph closed walks value, in particular, it is an increasing function of the dominant cycle value. \end{theorem}
+\begin{theorem}[\textbf{Spectral radius, closed walks and dominant cycle }] $\, $ \\ The spectral radius of the matrix $W$ is asymptotically a nondecreasing function of the closed walk values of the graph, in particular, it is an increasing function of the dominant cycle value. \end{theorem}